 “It is only by studying the various great religions and philosophies of humanity, by comparing them dispassionately and with an unbiassed mind, that men can hope to arrive at the truth.
 It is especially by finding out and noting their various points of agreement that we may achieve this result.
 For no sooner do we arrive – either by study, or by being taught by someone who knows – at their inner meaning, than we find, almost in every case, that it expresses some great truth in Nature.” (p.
 59)

 “There is no more fertile source of hatred and strife than religious differences.
 When one party or another thinks himself the sole possessor of absolute truth, it becomes only natural that he should think his neighbour absolutely in the clutches of Error or the Devil.
 But once get a man to see that none of them has the whole truth, but that they are mutually complementary, that the complete truth can be found only in the combined views of all, after that which is false in each of them has been sifted out – then true brotherhood in religion will be established.” (p.
 45-46)

 “True brotherhood in religion” – this will happen as soon as people are willing to make it happen.
-But this unity will not be a mere superficial and external unity based on mutual tolerance.
+But this unity will not be a mere superficial and external unity based on mutual tolerance, as good as that may be.
 Instead, it will be the recognition and realisation of Truth itself.

 ~ BlavatskyTheosophy.com ~